 Chlorophyll is the chemical compound responsible for the usual, green colouration of most leaves.
-This chemical is contained within chloroplasts in the leaf cells, and is an essential component of the photosynthesis process via which plants use energy from the sun to convert carbon dioxide and water into sugars.
+This chemical is contained within chloroplasts in the leaf cells.
+It is an essential component of the photosynthesis process via which plants use energy from the sun to convert carbon dioxide and water into sugars.
 For the production of chlorophyll, leaves require warm temperatures and sunlight – as summer begins to fade, so too does the amount of light, and thus chlorophyll production slows, and the existing chlorophyll decomposes.
-As a result of this, other compounds present in the leaves can come to the fore, and affect the perceived colouration.
+As a result, other compounds present in the leaves can come to the fore, affecting the perceived colouration.

 Carotenoids & Flavonoids

 Carotenoids and flavonoids are both large families of chemical compounds.
 These compounds are present in the leaves along with chlorophyll, but the high levels of chlorophyll present in the summer months usually mask their colours.
 As the chlorophyll degrades and disappears in autumn, their colours become more noticeable – both families of compounds contribute yellows, whilst carotenoids also contribute oranges and reds.
 These compounds do also degrade along with chlorophyll as autumn progresses but do so at a much slower rate than chlorophyll, and so their colours become visible.
 Notable carotenoids include beta-carotene, the cause of the orange colour of carrots, lutein, which contributes to the yellow colour of egg yolks, and lycopene, which is also responsible for the red colour of tomatoes.